 In authentic multi-level teaching, teachers intentionally structured classes so that students of very different abilities, styles, and orientations worked together in small or large groups, or in pairs.
-These teachers rarely use ability grouping, and when they do, it was in ways that are extremely short-lived, typically not beyond one day.
+These teachers rarely used ability grouping, and when they did, it was in ways that were extremely short-lived, typically not beyond one day.

-This contrasts with other models based on stable and ongoing ability grouping.
+This contrasted with other models we saw which were based on stable and ongoing ability grouping.
 The teaching literature is quite clear on the dangers of ability grouping for students at all levels.
 Interestingly, from guided reading to differentiated instruction, many educational practices now in vogue discuss the dangers of ability grouping and then go on to suggest its use under the title of 'flexible grouping'.
 While such writers always suggest ongoing shifting of group composition, our experience in schools demonstrated that this was rarely done.
 In addition, writers concerned with students labeled gifted and talented often suggest that ability grouping is the only way that the needs of highly able students can be met.
 This controversy founds its way into numerous individual conversations with teachers and group discussions.

-However, multi-level teachers take great care to avoid ability grouping, change composition of any ability based groups on a frequent basis, and use grouping by interest, choice, and self-selection of 'just right' work rather than teacher assignment to minimize negative effects of ability grouping that did occur.
-The Authentic Multi-level Teacher Work Group that grew out of the Whole Schooling Research Project (Peterson, Tamor, Feen, and Silagy, 2002) developed the following guidelines for the use of ability groups.
+In our study, however, we saw some teachers taking great care to avoid ability grouping, changing composition of any ability based groups on a frequent basis, using grouping by interest, choice, and selfselection of 'just right' work rather than teacher assignment to minimize negative effects of ability grouping that did occur.

+Our Authentic Multi-level Teacher Work Group developed the following guidelines for the use of ability groups.